kcrca/pynecraft/docs/index.rst

 calls it, but you forget to change the name there, that would be confusing and possibly harmful.

-Because of how minecraft lays out its files, if you actually give a path to the root of a save, DataPack will use the appropriate subpath, rather than the save itself.
+Because of the way minecraft lays out its files, if you actually give a path to the root of a save, DataPack will use the appropriate subpath, rather than the save itself.
 And it will own *that* directory, not the entire save.
 This means that "my_pack_world" is a save, the directory it will own is ``my_pack_world/datapacks/my_pack``.